 George is president and a founding partner of Lewis, Shoffner & Co., an accounting firm specializing in tax planning and preparation for individuals and small businesses.
 He is active in several community organizations and is a co-author of The McGraw-Hill 36-Hour Course: Finance for Non-Financial Managers.
 He earned a B.S. in business and finance from Lehigh University and is a certified public accountant.
-He joined the advisory board in 2013.
+He joined the board in 2013.

 Elizabeth Useem, Ed.D.

 Betsey has served as director of research for the Philadelphia Education Fund, senior consultant on educational research to Research for Action in Philadelphia, director of teacher education at Bryn Mawr College and Haverford College, and associate professor of sociology at the University of Massachusetts in Boston.
 She earned doctoral and master’s degrees from the Harvard Graduate School of Education and a B.A. in history from Northwestern University.
-She joined the advisory board in 2011.
+She joined the board in 2011.

 Healthcare and Scientific Editorial Committee